Pânico na TV

 Pânico na TV (English: Panic on TV) was a Brazilian comedy program shown on RedeTV! on Sundays.
 It's the television version of the original radio program called Pânico.
 After its debut on TV (September 28, 2003), the program has become famous throughout Brazil.
 The show moved to Rede Bandeirantes in 2012 as Pânico na Band, staying on air until its cancellation in 2017.

 The program Pânico on the Radio has existed since 1993 on Jovem Pan.
 The idea of doing a different program came about from the owner of the Jovem Pan radio station Antonio Augusto Amaral de Carvalho, known as Tuta.
-He thought about doing a radio program inspired by the American broadcaster Howard Stern, and thus created Pragrama Radio Pânico, presented by Emilio Surita 10 years later after its great success with the radio audience estimated at seventeen million listeners, divided among 749 municipalities, which created the program Pânico na TV.
+He thought about doing a radio program inspired by the American broadcaster Howard Stern, and thus created Pragrama Radio Pânico, presented by Emílio Surita,10 years later after its great success with the radio audience estimated at seventeen million listeners, divided among 749 municipalities, which created the program Pânico na TV.